OliverDenzelHFU/Programming/2-Scratch and Python/Scratch Intro.md

 * No debugging tools
 * All projects look similar

-# Practice
+## Practice

 [scratch.mit.edu](https://scratch.mit.edu)

 * Demo: Overview of all elements
 * Demo: Draw a pattern
 * Exercise: Create a program for the "[Haus vom Nicolaus](https://youtu.be/WuEk9FFT2Ms)".

-# Details for the exercise
+## Details for the exercise

-* Change backdrop to "Slopes" and sprite to "Reindeer"
+* Backdrop to "Slopes" and Sprite to "Reindeer"
-* Draw the "Haus vom Nicolaus" with a base size of 100
+* Draw the "Haus vom Nicolaus"
+  1. With a base size of 100
-  1. Position and orient the sprite
+  2. Position and orient the Reindeer
-  2. Blank the screen and pen down
+  3. Blank the screen and pen down
-  3. Draw using steps or coordinates
+  4. Draw using steps or coordinates
 * Animate the drawing (use wait)
 * Save to Cloud and personal drive
 * Get creative (Colors, Sizes, Stamp, ...)

-# To prepare
+## To prepare

 * Create an account on
   * [replit.com](replit.com)
   * [scratch.mit.edu](scratch.mit.edu)